 Once regulatory clearance or approval has been granted, the cleared or approved product and its manufacturer are subject to continual review.
 Any cleared or approved product may be promoted only for its indicated uses.
 In addition, if the FDA or other non-U.S. regulatory authorities clear or approve any of our products, the labeling, packaging, adverse event reporting, storage, advertising and promotion for the product will be subject to extensive regulatory requirements.
 We and any outsourced manufacturers of our products are also required to comply with the FDA's Quality System Regulation, or similar requirements of non-U.S. regulatory authorities which includes requirements relating to quality control and quality assurance, as well as the corresponding maintenance of records and documentation as well as other quality system requirements and regulations from non-U.S. regulatory authorities.
-Further, regulatory agencies must approve our manufacturing facilities for Class III devices before they can be used to manufacture or approval, or other non-U.S. regulatory authorities, or if previously unknown problems with our products, manufacturers or manufacturing processes are discovered, we could be subject to administrative or judicially imposed sanctions, including:
+Further, regulatory agencies must approve our manufacturing facilities for Class III devices before they can be used to manufacture our products, and all manufacturing facilities are subject to ongoing regulatory inspection.
+If we fail to comply with the regulatory requirements of the FDA, either before or after clearance or approval, or other non-U.S. regulatory authorities, or if previously unknown problems with our products, manufacturing processes are discovered, we could be subject to administrative or judicially imposed sanctions, including: